 I didn’t know I was taking it this way but in writing about our modern day theater- it has come to light that we are indeed entertained by cruelty and death.
 I just watched a person get annihilated on Twitter for her facial expression.
 Are we that crowd?
 Do any of us really want our lives to be judged by our big or little mistakes?
 How will anyone live- if we live in fear of the crowd finding out that we are all broken, messed up and fully capable of making some really awful mistakes?

-Obviously, there is so much more to unpack here but I want to get back to my intent on writing this post.
+Obviously, there is so much more to unpack here but I want to get back to my intent forwriting this post.
 As I was debating my own participation in social media and why I am not entertaining nor do I want to be an entertainer, I thought about Soren’s quote.
 What seemed to stick out in that thought was the clown and his role.
-As I thought about this, I was like “OF COURSE no one was listening to the clown because the clown had been there completely participating in entertaining the crowd!”
+As I thought about this, I realized that “OF COURSE no one was listening to the clown because the clown had been there completely participating in entertaining the crowd!”
 So, when the clown spoke the truth- NO ONE LISTENED!
 Eureka!!!
-The clown didn’t have a chance to be heard, because he was a clown.
+The clown didn’t have a chance to be heard because he was a clown.
 When you think about it, he wasn’t even considered a person or seen as a person- he was a clown, a entertainer and a product curated for consumption.

-In fact, the clown was just as faceless as the crowd and he was using the crowd as much as the crowd was using him, and for this transaction to occur- many concessions had already been made.
+In fact, the clown was just as faceless as the crowd and he was using the crowd as much as the crowd was using him and for this transaction to occur- many concessions had already been made.
 The rules of engagement had been established and agreed to in order for a crowd to gather and and for this “experience” to be as entertaining as humanly possible.
-No one came to the theater for truth and no one came for anything other than the necessary entertainment to escape the past, present and future reality.
-Likewise, a crowd does not gather in arenas for justice but for entertainment, and to forget about their own past and present evil and injustice, and the need for future grace and mercy to avoid evil and injustice.
+No one came to the theater for truth and no one came for anything other than the entertainment needed to escape the past, present and future reality.
+Think about it… a crowd does not gather in arenas for justice but for entertainment and to forget about their own past and present evil and injustice, and their immediate need for future grace and mercy to avoid evil and injustice.